bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 The command should report the expected new version (v4.x.x) and not the old version (3.5.16).

-Note that the archive may contain man pages and other documentation that are not used on the Seagate Central.
-If desired these files can be removed from the /usr/local/doc , /usr/local/info and /usr/local/man subdirectories.

 ### Customize samba configuration files
 The main samba configuation file /etc/samba/smb.conf needs to be modfied in order to work with modern versions of samba.